-- [15 min] In the following conversation participants discuss barriers to Student-Adult Partnerships.
+- [15 min] In the following conversation participants discuss barriers to Student Voice.
 Barriers are limitations, obstacles, or challenges that students and adults face.
 Have each group to brainstorm answers to the following questions and record their answers on flip chart paper.

-- What do adults do that gets in the way and makes it difficult for Student-Adult Partnerships?
+- What do adults do that gets in the way and makes it difficult for Student Voice?

-- What do students do that gets in the way and makes it difficult for Student-Adult Partnerships?
+- What do students do that gets in the way and makes it difficult for Student Voice?

-- What other barriers to Student-Adult Partnerships exist?
+- What other barriers to Meaningful Student Involvement exist?